 We have a new name for Summer’s Eve – Summer’s Deceive.

-WATCH and SHARE the spoof ads below that call out harmful marketing and toxic ingredients in Summer’s Eve feminine wipes.
+WATCH and SHARE the spoof ads below that call out harmful marketing and toxic ingredients in Summer’s Eve wipes.
 Then TAKE ACTION and tell Summer’s Eve: Toxic chemicals and body-shaming are not ok!

 Toxic Talking Box